You may be wondering:

 - A redundant feedback sound may be heard at times

 Its visual capabilities are unmatched.
-This monitor has a 3.5 inch, colour LCD screen with incredible resolution.
+This monitor has a 3.2 inch, colour TFT LCD screen with incredible resolution.
 The advantages of this are obvious, but moreover, you are able to watch your baby from any angle thanks to the highly-flexible pedestal which can be rotated a full 360 degree and adjusted up and down up to 90 degrees.
 Not only can you keep an eye on your child, you can constantly inspect the entire room.
 Maybe it’s cold and you happened to leave the windows open.
 This way, you’ll know.

 - VOX mode reduces any unwanted interference